Man Up | Ep. 218 • November 2, 2017

 What they’ll do is they’ll go online, figure out dating – right?
 This is the norm in America, anyway.
 The guy goes out and figures out dating.
 This means he’ll often be in the night clubs or bars for 3 – 4 years, or more like 1 – 2 years, maybe as little as 6 months, and find a girl.
 It might not be from the bars and clubs, but it might be because he’s being really social, and he has more energy because bars and clubs require you to stay up late.
 He’s probably at bar and club time when it’s time to be social, which is dinner time and after.
 He’s not exhausted from day time work because he’s in this habit of being really social, fun, adventurous, easygoing, cool, chill, and laid back.
 That’s attractive to the girl that he meets wherever, probably at a house party or something like that.

 And then he gets into a girlfriend relationship with her.
 The normal thing then is the dude, the 20-something dude thinks, “Okay, I got the girl.
 Check.”
 Right?
 And then he just compartmentalizes that part of his life, dating, being attractive, and having a fun, adventurous, easygoing lifestyle, and putting that aside now because he’s got that handled – he says, he thinks, and then he focuses on making money.
-That becomes his focuses, in his mind, for the next 30 years.
+That becomes his focus, in his mind, for the next 30 years.
 He wonders why the relationship falls apart.

 Well, you didn’t get her when you were that way.
 You were the fun Joe.
 Now, you’re the boring Joe who is focused on career.
 She’s getting restless, right?
 She’s turning 30 and she hasn’t got any kids yet.
 Basically, going with you, settle down Joe, is telling her unconscious mind that life is over.
 Because after this, there’s nothing really to look forward to.
 All you have is popping out babies, and then a career that she’s probably not that into.
 The last thing I just read, he says, “The fact that she feels she isn’t going anywhere in life as well.”
 She’s not really into her career, her day job, and there’s nothing else really for her to look forward to besides getting pregnant.

 She doesn’t want that.
 She wants to see the world, wants to recapture her youth, the fun and adventure of her youth.
-You’re not going giving it to her anymore, Joe, because you, like most dudes in their 20s, think that you just need to be attractive until you get the girl, and then you can stop and become a boring dude focused on money and getting significance through that, feeling worthy through that.
+You’re not giving it to her anymore, Joe, because you, like most dudes in their 20s, think that you just need to be attractive until you get the girl, and then you can stop and become a boring dude focused on money and getting significance through that, feeling worthy through that.
 That’s the problem right now.

 I totally understand where she’s coming from, because you’re boring as fuck now, Joe.
 You don’t understand that.
 You think, “Okay, now that I got a girl” – and this is most of, what I’ve seen, the average dude attitude, which is that it’s harder for the average dude to be fun and adventurous because they don’t get rewarded for it like young females do.
 When young females are fun and adventurous, clubs give them free entry, free bottles, and they’re the center of attention.

-When a dude is fun and adventurous, he’s looking at as irresponsible or something like that.
+When a dude is fun and adventurous, he’s looked at as irresponsible or something like that.
 “Get your shit together and get an honest living” and bullshit like that.
 So then he gets his honest living and he thinks, “Now, the girls should love the fact that I’m responsible and mature” when she actually fell in love with the fun, childlike guy.
 Obviously, you can do both ways, but you have to realize that you got to have a balance in life.
-You can’t just focus on thinking, “Now, I’m just going to focus on my career and make money” and the girl who didn’t like me from before when I was fun adventurous is supposed to like this settled life.
+You can’t just focus on thinking, “Now, I’m just going to focus on my career and make money” and the girl who liked me from before when I was fun and adventurous is supposed to like this settled life.

 She doesn’t want to do that anymore.
 It was a bait and switch for her.
 Now, she wants to go and see the world.
 I threw in the Eat, Pray, Love reference because a lot of girls are also trying to find themselves because they don’t know the meaning of their lives.
 In their 20s, they were fucking around, figuratively and maybe literally.
 Now, they have settle down at the age of 30 and thinking about – she wants to have kids, she’s going to need to have kids in the next couple of years for it to be safe, because it gets riskier as you approach your 40s.
 That biological clock is ticking even unconsciously in her.
 She’s getting the mid life, or now, because people live a lot longer, like 1/3rd life crisis.
 She wants to recapture the fun of her youth, but also figure out what her meaning and purpose is in life as well.